OceaneCsn/gwas_ionome_CO2/README.md

 ## Association models on the REGMAP panel

 + `GWAs_regmap.R` runs Linear Mixed Models on the Regmap Panel via the StatgenGWAS R package.
 It first cleans the SNP matrix by removing low MAF SNPs and duplicated SNPs, and then runs the association models on each phenotype.
 Stores the results in the `rdata` folder.
-Also draws quantile-quantile (qq) plots for GWAs quality control.
+Also draws quantile-quantile (qq) plots for GWAs quality control, as well as variance decomposition and allelic frequencies of top 50 SNPs.

-+
++ `draw_manhattan_from_GWAs.R` plots the Manhattan plots of the GWAs for each phenotypes.

++ `export_manhattan_from_GWAs_for_IGV.R` writes the Manhattan plots of the GWAs for each phenotypes, so that they can directly be imported in the IGV software and interactively browsed along the Arabidopsis genome.

++ `draw_phenotypes_from_GWAs.R` plots the phenotype of plants depending on weather they possess the top 50 SNPs of the GWAs or not, thus showing the effect of top variants on phenotypic responses.